DRS does not move the virtual machine when it is initially powered on despite insufficient resources on the host.

 - The DRS automation level of the virtual machine is manual and the user does not approve the migration recommendation.

-- DRS will not move fault tolerance-enabled virtual machines.
+- DRS will not move fault tolerance-activated virtual machines.

 Address the issue that prevents DRS from moving the virtual machine.